Which place is cheaper, Lisbon or Shanghai?

 Shanghai has a larger population, and is about 30 times larger than the population of Lisbon.
 When comparing the sizes of Shanghai and Lisbon, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
 So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Lisbon and Shanghai during the summer are popular places to visit.
 The city activities and the family-friendly experiences are the main draw to Shanghai this time of year.
-Furthermore, many travelers come to Lisbon for the city activities, the music scene, and the family-friendly experiences.
+Furthermore, many travelers come to Lisbon for the beaches, the city activities, the music scene, and the family-friendly experiences.